 I found the greatest basic classic sweater and it’s under $20!
 This is an unsponsored review of Amazon Essentials.
 Occasionally they send me products to review.
 This one I purchased on my own.

-We’re just a few hours away from my birthday and I’m here with some deep, important, meaningful reflections for you… on the best sub-twenty dollar sweater.
+I’m here with some deep, important, meaningful reflections for you… on the best sub-twenty dollar sweater.

 Have you shopped on Amazon for clothes before?
 No?
 Why not?